Essentials of Cyber Security (ECS)

 COURSE SUMMARY This course is one of the essential courses required for certification and designation as a Security and Resilience Professional/Manager under the Infrastructure Resilience Research Group, IRRG, Office of the Dean, Faculty of Engineering and Design, Carleton University.

-This course has been designed for employees and managers to gain and advance their understanding and knowledge to communicate and participate in discussions with IT and ICS experts to address the growing cyber security threats to organizations and digitalized infrastructure systems.
+This course has been specifically designed for employees and managers to gain and advance their understanding and knowledge to communicate and participate in discussions with IT and ICS professional to address the growing cyber security threats to organizations and digitalized infrastructure systems.

 The course is divided into the following four (4) modules:

-Module 3: Cyber Security Controls will provide information about open sources collection of intelligence techniques/cycles, social engineering types of information available to carry out personnel assessment, understanding criminal mindset, modern warfare, cyber security culture, and best practices.
+Covers open-source collection of intelligence, techniques/cycles, social engineering, types of information available to conduct personnel assessments, understanding criminal mindset, modern warfare, cyber security culture, and best practices.

 At the end of the course, you will be able to: